 Due to the COVID-19 pandemic and restrictions such as physical distancing, you’ll have to consider the capacity limits and square meter rules so that you don’t breach public health orders.
 You will also have to make sure that you comply with a COVID-19 Safety Plan to mitigate the risk of the spreading of the virus.

 Select a venue that fits your wedding theme

 Once you’ve made sure that your wedding can go ahead safely, you want to consider the venue’s style and whether it fits your wedding theme.
-Places like Australia offer a particularly wide range of different venue styles, so couples who are looking to get hitched there are in luck since there’s truly something for everyone.
+Places like best bali wedding venues offer a particularly wide range of different venue styles, so couples who are looking to get hitched there are in luck since there’s truly something for everyone.

 For instance, if your idea of an ideal wedding is rustic chic, saying the fateful yes in a Sydney Botanic Garden or an NSW Farmstay could be a dream come true.
 If your wedding theme is on a more classic, elegant side, choosing to hire a venue in Western Sydney decorated in a luxurious 1920s New York style can be the perfect way to ensure an idyllic destination for this special celebration.
 Stick with what feels authentic to you two, and you’ll have no trouble finding a venue that ticks all the right boxes.